The Best Chromecast Apps

 The flip side of all this choice is that, sorting out the worthwhile apps is like watching the new Fantastic Four movie: tedious.

 That's why we've put together a list of the best Chromecast-compatible apps that are sure to turn your minor investment into a major component of your home entertainment centre.

 If you want the most essential app for your new Chromecast, you don't have to look far.
-The Google Home app (formerly known as the Chromecast app) has always been a staple of the platform, but now it's more versatile than ever thanks to built-in universal search, content discovery and app recommendations.
+The eponymous Chromecast app has always been a staple of the platform, but now it's more versatile than ever thanks to built-in universal search, content discovery and app recommendations.
 The app will also be your primary way to add more than one device if, say, you buy a second Chromecast for the upstairs bedroom.

-Subscription services like Netflix and Amazon Prime Instant Video are great in certain scenarios: because they're all you-can-stream, you never need to open up your wallet in between seasons.
-As a trade-off, however, you don't have the latest shows and movies at your fingertips.
+Subscription services like Netflix and Stan are great in certain scenarios: because they're all you-can-stream, and you never need to open up your wallet in between seasons.
+As a trade-off, however, you (for the most part) don't have the latest shows and movies at your fingertips.
 For that, we recommend the cross-platform compatible Google Play Movies & TV.

 Using your Google account, you can instantly purchase and watch anything on the Play Store (think movies and TV shows from recently released blockbusters to videophile classics) without needing to download the content on your mobile device.
 Couple that with an easy-to-understand interface and seamless Chromecast compatibility, and the Google Play app quickly becomes the best piecemeal video service on either platform.

 Netflix is the penultimate Chromecast-enabled app.
 Tossing a TV show from your phone or mobile device is as simple as hitting the Cast button, and the results are near instantaneous.
 Offering hundreds of TV shows and movies as well as some of the best original programming this side of a premium cable subscription, Netflix should be your first stop on the road to building your Chromecast app collection.